djmendoza/Final_Projects_Su2020/README.md

 - Tate, J., Jenkins, J., Rich, S., Muyskens, J., Kennedy Elliott, & Mellnik, T. (2015).
 GitHub - washingtonpost/data-police-shootings: The Washington Post is compiling a database of every fatal shooting in the United States by a police officer in the line of duty in 2015 and 2016.
 The Washington Post. https://github.com/washingtonpost/data-police-shootings

-- The Constitution of the United States and The Declaration of Independence (2016th ed.).
+- The Constitution of the United States and The Declaration of Independence.
 (2016).
 Racehorse Publishing.

 - Weible, J. (2020).
 Program Quality and Code Reviews. https://learn.illinois.edu/pluginfile.php/6279486/mod_resource/content/2/Program Quality and Code Reviews.pdf